-Most hotels provide you with a disposable shower cap but if you are traveling somewhere that does not, keep one on you to prevent water from splashing on your styled curls.
+Some hotels provide disposable shower caps but if you are traveling somewhere that does not, take one with you to prevent water from splashing on your styled curls.

 12. A portable diffuser

-If your hotel already provides a hairdryer, a diffuser attachment is essential to ensure your curls dry fast and frizz-free.
-Be sure to contact the hotel prior to your drip to find out what size the hairdryer is.
-Collapsible diffusers work great because they are space savers and have stretch to fit most hairdryers.
-Try Xtava Collapsible Silicone Hair Diffuser, available at Walmart.
+If your hotel already provides a hairdryer, a diffuser attachment is essential to ensure your curls dry intact and frizz-free.
+Be sure to contact the hotel prior to your trip to find out what size the hairdryer is.
+Collapsible diffusers work great because they are space savers and stretch to fit most hairdryers.
+Try Hot Sock Ultralight Diffuser.

 13. A mini hair dryer with attachments

-If your hotel does not provide a hairdryer, another option is to invest in a travel hairdryer set that has a diffuser attachment.
+If your hotel does not provide a hairdryer, or if you're staying with a curly friend who doesn't have a spare dryer, another option is to invest in a travel hairdryer set that has a diffuser attachment.
 They’re small and sleek and fit comfortably in your carry-on.
-Try Xtava Jet Set Travel Hair Dryer, available at Walmart.
+Consider the Xtava Jet Set Travel Hair Dryer, available at Walmart.

 14. Plenty of bobby pins

-A change in climate can change your normal wash n’ go into a bad hair day if you’re not prepared.
+A change in climate can change your normal wash and go into a bad hair day if you’re not prepared.
 Always keep plenty of bobby pins on you for emergency updos.
-Bonus Tip: Use an old Tic-Tac case to hold your loose pins.
+Bonus tip: Use an old Tic-Tac case to hold your loose pins.